nikifaets/life-must-go-on/README.md

 # life-must-go-on

-:trophy: 3rd place winner at fmi{codes} a sponsor award
+:trophy: 3rd place winner at fmi{codes} and a sponsor award

 We have tons of items that we don't need but it is bothersome to research how to get rid of them.
 Many times throwing them away is not a good option.
 The earth is not a trash bin.